NXP/i3c-slave-design/README.md

 # MIPI I3C Slave

 An NXP Free license MIPI I3C Slave implemented in Verilog for use in FPGAs and Silicon parts.
+-- A new version will be available this week.
+This has some fixes and some capabilities now approved by MIPI SWG

 # Not available as BSD (open source) due to MIPI confidentiality - see below for details